obiba/mica-doc/web-user-guide/admin/content/document.rst

 ***********

 The permissions that apply to all the documents of the considered type can be specified in this section.
-See Permissions documentation which is still relevant (expect that is applies to all documents in a type instead of a specific one).
+See :ref:`Permissions <documents-permissions>` for more information.